friedmanroy/friedmanroy.github.io/_BML/9_kernel_regression.md

 This was a long post.
 However, you now hopefully have a better understanding of kernel ridge regression, challenges with this regression, and even ways to get around said challenges.

 One thing that remains kind of dodgy is that we never explicitly defined a prior over our infinite number of parameters.
 In fact, is a distribution on an infinite number of parameters even possible?
 The next post delves into this exact conundrum.
-We will show that yes, it's possible to define a distribution on the infinite number of parameters, and that it in fact completely aligns with ridge regression.
+We will show that _yes_, it's possible to define a distribution on the infinite number of parameters, and it allows us to nicely consider the functional form of the regression.

 ---
-<span style="float:left"><a href="https://friedmanroy.github.io/BML/8_kernels/">← Kernels</a></span><span style="float:right"><a href=""> →</a></span>
+<span style="float:left"><a href="https://friedmanroy.github.io/BML/8_kernels/">← Kernels</a></span><span style="float:right"><a href="https://friedmanroy.github.io/BML/10_gaussian_process/">Gaussian processes →</a></span>